animalfunfacts.net - The Animal Encyclopedia for Kids

 Enemies and Threats

-An adult Asian elephant has no natural enemies except of tigers that target young or weak animals.
-However, most tigers are among the most endangered species themselves.
+An adult Asian elephant has no natural predators except for tigers that target young or weak animals.
+However, tigers themselves are among the highly endangered species.

 Fun Facts